djipco/windows-kiosk-memento/README.md

 * Right-click user and go to "Member of" tab.
 Add it to admins group (if appropriate).
 * Log into new user and say no to every goddamn prompt!

+## Language

+If your project will travel to various parts of the world, it's probably safer to set the dedicated account to use English as its language.
+This will make it easier for a majoritu of people to help you troubleshoot the project if the need arises.

 ## Task Scheduler

 You can use the task scheduler to start whatever appropriate program.
 This can be used to run a custom .bat file.